my3amarnath/Chicago-Dataset-to-analyse-and-answer-life-style-in-Chicago/README.md

 # Chicago Dataset to analyse and improve educational outcomes for children in Chicago

 ## Objective
-You have been hired by an organization that strives to improve educational outcomes for children and young people in Chicago.
-Your job is to analyze the census, crime, and school data for a given neighborhood or district.
+Is to analyze the census, crime, and school data for a given neighborhood or district of Chicago.
 You will identify causes that impact the enrollment, safety, health, environment ratings of schools.
 You will be required to answer questions similar to what a real-life data analyst or data scientist would be tasked with.
 You will be assessed both on the correctness of your SQL queries and results.

 #### Questions to be answered:
 - Question 1: Find the total number of crimes recorded in the CRIME table.